21+Licensed UAE gaming guide Responsible Gaming · About

 Federal Decree-Law No. 25 of 2025 removed those articles, with effect from 1 June 2026.
 The change has two practical effects:

 The General Commercial Gaming Regulatory Authority was established by federal decree in September 2023 as the sole federal regulator for commercial gaming.
-Its mandate covers:
+See how the GCGRA licenses operators for the full framework.
+Its licence categories and first issuances:

 The GCGRA holds approximately 21 licences across 22 categories as of Q1 2026 according to the regulator’s public register.
 The B2B vendor count is roughly 85% of the total; B2C operator licences are a small handful.